andrewrgarcia/andrewrgarcia/README.md

 <!--
 **andrewrgarcia/andrewrgarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+, doing flame sealing of glassware for lab experiments, setting up separation processes at the lab scale, and running experiments which require a constant influx of heat, both as batch and semi-batch processes.

 Here are some ideas to get you started: